 Sample topics include but not limited to the following: evaluating the effectiveness of the web platform for preserving local history; the role of public engagement in cultural conservation projects; a comparison of the funding models for international art festivals; independent filmmaking in the digital age; gender identity and consumer culture in globalization; the opportunities and challenges of new media in business; the emergence of cultural clusters and art districts in global cities; a proposal for setting up a crafts museum in Hong Kong; assessing Hong Kong’s cultural policy after the development of the West Kowloon Cultural District.
 Each group is required to prepare a research proposal, two progress reports, one presentation of its project and a research report.

-A collection of past students’ final capstone reports is available on the HKU Scholars’ Hub.
+A curated collection of past students’ final capstone reports is available on the HKU Scholars’ Hub.

 We have excellent connections to the practitioners and non-governmental bodies in the fields of media, culture, and creative cities, providing exceptionally strong external links for research and teaching input, especially in the capstone project.
 Below are the community partners who have agreed to participate in our programme:

 - AIDS Concern 關懷愛滋

 - Bijas 一念素食

 - Green Monday